 Earning your master’s degree as a Psychiatric Mental Health Nurse Practitioner (PMHNP) can prepare you to help patients who might be struggling with mental conditions.
 PMHNPs diagnose and treat patients by providing psychological consulting, prescribing medication, monitoring a patient’s condition and more.

-If you’re thinking about pursuing your degree as a PMHNP, here are five things to keep in mind:
+If you’re thinking about becoming a PMHNP, here are five things to keep in mind:

 1. It’s a growing field